sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 Time-based alerts are based on cron expressions, allowing alerts to be triggered based on time.

-To create a new Cloudbreak time-based alert in the Cloudbreak UI:
+To create a new time-based alert in the Cloudbreak UI:

+1. Enable auto scaling by clicking **enable**.
 1. Enter **alert name**.
 Only alphanumeric characters (min 5, max 100 characters) are allowed.
 2. (Optional) Enter **description** for the new alert.
 3. Select a **time zone** for the new alert.